-We use 3 primary sweeteners and 2 high-intensity sweeteners to give our Keto ice cream not only the sweetness you expect from dessert, but also the soft, creamy, and chewy texture you normally only get from premium, sugar-sweetened ice cream.
+Non-Sugar Sweeteners - We use 3 primary sweeteners and 2 high-intensity sweeteners to give our Keto ice cream not only the sweetness you expect from dessert, but also the soft, creamy, and chewy texture you normally only get from premium, sugar-sweetened ice cream.
 Erythritol and xylitol, both sugar alcohols, do most of the work.
 We use only a small amount of xylitol as it is the most likely sugar alcohol to cause gastrointestinal distress.
 Next is allulose, a “rare sugar” that occurs naturally in fruits such as figs. This sweetener is not a sugar alcohol, but is processed in a similar manner by the body: it is not metabolized and the majority of it is excreted out of the body.
-These 3 sweeteners can be subtracted from the total carbs to find the “net carbs” of the ice cream.
-Finally, we use two high intensity, natural sweeteners to kick up the sweetness where the sugar alcohols fail: stevia extract and monk fruit extract.
+These 3 sweeteners can be subtracted from the total carbs when calculating the “net carbs” of the ice cream.
+Finally, we use two high intensity, natural sweeteners to kick up the sweetness where the sugar alcohols fall short: stevia extract and monk fruit extract.

-Stabilizers in ice cream are necessary for many reasons, primarily reducing the size of ice crystals in the ice cream so you don’t perceive any “grit” in your mouth, and to slow the melting process once the product is exposed to room temperatures.
+Stabilizers and Emulsifiers - Stabilizers in ice cream are necessary for many reasons, primarily reducing the size of ice crystals in the ice cream so you don’t perceive any “grit” in your mouth, and to slow the melting process once the product is exposed to room temperatures.
 Emulsifiers primarily help to keep the fat and water in the ice cream mixed (or “emulsified”) and to help ensure good air content in the ice cream, the reason why ice cream is light and fluffy instead of thick.
-We use two natural stabilizers: xanthan gum and carrageenan (derived from seaweed), and one natural emulsifier: sunflower lecithin (derived from, you guessed it, sunflowers).
+We use two natural stabilizers: xanthan gum and carrageenan (derived from seaweed), and one natural emulsifier: sunflower lecithin (derived from sunflowers).